 Most screens have an anti-glare coating that can be permanently scratched or easily worn by excessive wiping pressure or from improper cleaning solutions.
 Make certain that the cloths you use are clean and do not contain any sand or grit.

 Every situation is unique and may require different methods or cleaners to get the job done.
-Please be sure to check back as through the whole month of February we will be posting different types of screen cleaning tips.
+Please be sure to check back to read different types of screen cleaning tips.

 For more information, please contact us at 847-377-1185, M-F 9:00am – 5:00pm EST, or email us at [email protected].